-So many of you have been asking me about my white paint selections I’ve decided to round up my 4 helpful tips for selecting white paint to show you how I approached this crazy process.
+Many of you have asked me about my white paint selections so often I’ve decided to round up my 4 helpful tips for selecting white paint to share how I approached this crazy process.

 Tip number 1 ~

 Research what other experts have discovered through their own paint selection process.
 I was amazed once I began my search to find that many interior designers favored the same white paints.
 I’m always asking my designer friends what they think so why not turn to a larger resource… the internet?
-Below you will see many of the articles that helped me narrow my direction.
-This is what the experts excel at after all…
+Below I’m sharing many of the articles that helped me narrow my direction.

-When researching I also take note of which paint companies might be the best fit for me based on results I’ve found.
+While researching I also looked into the many different paint brands as well as the types of paint they offered.
+Quite a few of my friends favored Benjamin Moore so I decided to look into all their paints and color choices.
 Benjamin Moore has one of the largest selections of white paints out there.
-I knew that with Benjamin Moore’s new line of Aura paint, known for it’s ‘color locking technology’ and it’s ‘durability’ that I would have that ‘washability’ factor that is so important when using white paints.
+I knew with Benjamin Moore’s new line of Aura paint, known for it’s ‘color locking technology’ and it’s ‘durability’ that I would have that ‘washability’ factor that is so important when using white paints.
 In my last home I was constantly washing fingerprints and scuffs off my walls.
-While I love white walls they definitely show more dirt so having this cleaning ability was very important to me.
+While I love white walls they definitely show more dirt so having this cleaning ability was really important to me.
 The cherry on top?
 Benjamin Moore said they would love to partner with me on this project.
 It was a win win for everyone… Just to be up front with all of you this is a sponsored post but I only post what I believe in so you can be rest assured that I love Benjamin Moore products regardless.

 Tip number 2 ~